orblivion/ntfy/.sandstorm/README_DETAILS.md

 #### Caveats about reliability

-In the UI and package description:

-- [ ] Warn users that notifications disappear after 12 hours.

 Missing messages:
 * "Convenience, not mission critical" - Particularly the Sandstorm version.
 It's got a lot of caveats for techincal reasons.
 Things may even stop working (if they start using the headers API, etc).
 * "when you upgrade, restart your Android app or you will lose messages".
 This is probably more on Android than the server but whatever.